Rams vs. Panthers prediction, odds, time: 2026 Wild Card Weekend NFL picks by proven model

 SportsLine's model has revealed its Los Angeles vs. Carolina picks for their Wild Card Weekend matchup in the 2026 NFL playoffs

-The 2026 NFL playoffs kick off with a Saturday Wild Card matchup between the Los Angeles Rams and Carolina Panthers.
+The 2026 NFL playoffs kick off with a Saturday Wild Card Weekend matchup between the Los Angeles Rams and Carolina Panthers.
 These teams met in Week 13, with Carolina prevailing 31-28 at home.
 Los Angeles (12-5) enters Wild Card Weekend as the NFC's 5-seed and is coming off a 37-20 victory over Arizona, which ended a two-game losing streak.
-The Panthers (8-9) are the No. 4 seed after claiming the NFC South, though the team is coming off back-to-back losses, including falling to Tampa, 16-14, last Saturday.
-Davante Adams (hamstring) has fully practiced and is expected to return after being injured in Week 15.
+The Panthers (8-9) are the No. 4 seed after claiming the NFC South.
+The Rams will be without starting guard Kevin Dotson (ankle), but receiver Davante Adams (hamstring) has been cleared to play for the first time in nearly a month.
+Los Angeles cornerback Josh Wallace (ankle) and Terrance Ferguson (hamstring) are both questionable.

 Kickoff is at 4:30 p.m.
 ET from Bank of America Stadium in Charlotte, N.C.
-The latest Panthers vs. Rams odds from DraftKings Sportsbook list Los Angeles as 10.5-point favorites, making it the largest road favorite in a playoff game since 1970.
-The over/under for total points scored is 46.5.
+The latest Panthers vs. Rams odds from DraftKings Sportsbook list Los Angeles as a 10-point favorite, making it the largest road favorite in a playoff game since 1970.
+The over/under for total points scored is 45.5.
 Before making any Rams vs. Panthers picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.